Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-Consider a (canonical) optimum polygon.
-We cut the polygon along the edge of~$\Btl$ to which~$\BL$ and~$\TR$ are connected.
+We cut the optimum polygon~$\Popt$ along the edge of~$\Btl$ to which~$\BL$ and~$\TR$ are connected.
 We also cut along the respective edge of~$\Bbr$.
-We get three polygons.
-The polygons on the outside realize the 1-stair sequence defined by~$\TL$ and~$\BR$ (including the extreme edges), respectively, whereas the middle polygon realizes the 2-stair sequence defined by the concatenation of~$\BL$, $\TR$, and the edge segments of~$\Btl$ and~$\Bbr$ that connect them.
+We get three polygons~$\Popt_1$,~$\Popt_2$ and~$\Popt_3$.
+The polygons~$\Popt_1$ and~$\Popt_3$, which lie on the outside, realize the~$1$-stair sequence defined by~$\TL$ and~$\BR$ (including adjacent extreme edges), respectively, whereas the middle polygon~$\Popt_2$ realizes the~$2$-stair sequence defined by the concatenation of~$\BL$,~$\TR$, and the edge segments of~$\Btl$ and~$\Bbr$ that connect them.

+Let~${\lenTR=\rnum{\TR}}$ and~${\lenBL=\rnum{\BL}}$.
+If~${\lenTR=\lenBL}$, then, for at least one of the two bounding boxes~$\Btl$ and~$\Bbr$, Case~\ref{caseFourCanonical:Perp} holds.
+To see this, suppose the contrary.
+Then, for~$\Popt_1$ and~$\Popt_3$, the two parallel segments of~$\TR$ an~$\BL$ attached to it have distance at least~$2$, as otherwise we could shrink the area; see Fig.~\ref{fig:four-stairs-connections}.
+This fact implies that the extreme edges of~$\Btl$ and~$\Bbr$ to which we attached~$\Popt_2$ have length at least~$3$.
+Let~$e$ and~$f$ denote the extreme edges in the angle sequence of~$\Popt_2$ to which we attached~$\Popt_1$ and~$\Popt_3$, respectively.
+By Observation~\ref{obs:two-stairs}, we compute a minimum-area polygon~$P_2$ for the angle sequence of~$\Popt_2$ such that~$e$ has length~$1$ and~$f$ has length at most~$2$.
+Then, we can feasibly attach~$\Popt_1$ and~$\Popt_3$ to~$P_2$ yielding a polygon for~$S$ of area at most~${\area{\Popt}}$.
+However, now the two parallel segments of~$\TR$ an~$\BL$ touching~$\Popt_1$ have only distance~$1$.
+As discussed above, we can shrink the area; a contradiction to the optimality of~$\Popt$.

-This observation leads to the following algorithm: For $|S|\le 36$, we find a solution in constant time by exhaustive search.
-For larger~$|S|$, we guess the partition of the extreme edges whose bounding boxes do not intersect in the (canonical) optimum polygon that we want to compute.
-W.l.o.g., we guessed~$\Btl$ and~$\Bbr$ (the other case is symmetric).
-Then, we guess how~$\TR$ and~$\BL$, the two stairs outside~$\Btl$ and~$\Bbr$, are connected to each of the two bounding boxes (see (a)--(c)).
-This gives us two 1-stair instances and a 2-stair instance.
+This observation leads to the following algorithm: For~${|S|\le 36}$, we find a solution in constant time by exhaustive search.
+For larger~${|S|}$, we guess which pair of opposite bounding boxes in~${\{(\TL,\BR), (\TR,\BL)\}}$ is intersection-free in the canonical optimum polygon~$\Popt$ that we want to compute.
+Without loss of generality, we guessed~$\Btl$ and~$\Bbr$ (the other case is symmetric).
+Then, we guess how~$\TR$ and~$\BL$, the two stairs outside~$\Btl$ and~$\Bbr$, are connected to each of the two bounding boxes (see Cases~\ref{caseFourCanonical:bothHor}--\ref{caseFourCanonical:Perp}).
+The guessed information gives us two~$1$-stair instances and a~$2$-stair instance.
 We solve the instances independently and then put the solutions together to form a solution to the whole instance.
-By Lemma~\ref{lem:two-stairs} and Observation~\ref{obs:two-stairs}, we solve the middle instance such that the left extreme edge of our solution is of minimum length, and, if possible, also the top extreme edge.